Editor's note: This story was originally published on April 1, 2016. It was updated on April 2, 2019.

-Don't miss Bitter & Twisted, one of the Valley's hottest cocktail bars.
-Located inside the historic Lhurs building, about an eight-minute walk from Chase Field, this bar and restaurant offers one of the most inventive cocktail menus anywhere in town.
+Located inside the historic Luhrs building, about an eight-minute walk from Chase Field, this bar and restaurant offers one of the most inventive cocktail menus in town.
 Whether you want the perfect martini or something a little more playful — like the Duck Bath Punch, which comes in a miniature porcelain tub — the talented bartenders at this spot will be able to shake up a satisfying drink.
-As a bonus, chef Bob Tam's created a food menu that includes one-of-a-kind dishes such as the Dumpling Burger, made with a beef-and-pork patty and served on an English muffin.
+As a bonus, the food menu includes one-of-a-kind dishes such as the Dragon Dumpling Burger, made with a beef-and-pork patty and served on an English muffin.

-And there's always Hanny's, downtown Phoenix's most popular spot for a classic martini; they always cost $5 at this well-designed spot.
-The food menu here isn't anything special, but you can always count on a lively but grown-up crowd at this department store turned bar and restaurant.
-The drink menu includes a few specialty cocktails (mostly classics including a negroni, Moscow mule, mojito), plus a solid list of wines and a small list of beers both on tap and by the bottle.
-Located at 40 North First Street, Hanny's is just about a 10-minute jaunt from the ballpark.
+There's always Hanny's, downtown's popular spot for a classic martini; they always cost $5 at this well-designed spot.
+The food menu here is decent, but you can always count on a lively but grown-up crowd at this department store turned bar and restaurant.
+The drink menu includes a few specialty cocktails (mostly classics including a Negroni, Moscow mule, and mojito), plus a solid list of wines and a small list of beers both on tap and by the bottle.
+Hanny's is just about a 10-minute jaunt from the ballpark.

 132 South Central Ave, Fourth Floor